 - 1. From the menu, choose File: New: Function Plot: 3D Parametric Function Plot... - In the dialog that opens, click on the arrow button at the top right side of the dialog, and from the fly-out menu select the built-in example Partial Torus (System) and press OK to close the dialog.
 The function plot will be created. - 3.
-With the function plot window active, invoke the menu File: New: Function Plot: 3D Function Plot.... - 4.
+With the function plot window active, invoke the menu File: New: Function Plot: 3D Function Plot... - 4.
 In the dialog that opens, enter -5 and 5 for the From and To edit boxes for x and y scale. - 5.
 In the Z(x,y) edit box, enter 0. - 6.
 Set the drop-down at the bottom left corner of the dialog to Add to Active Graph and press OK to close dialog. - 7.
 The Z=0 plane will be added to the graph, and the plane will properly intersect the parametric surface plot.
 You can hold down the R key and use the mouse to freely rotate the plot.

 - Some function plot dialogs provide sample formulas.
 Click the arrow button beside Theme at the top of the dialog box to access them.
 You can download more examples at http://originlab.com/3dfunctions. - For 2D parametric, 3D, and 3D parametric function plots, data is generated when the function plot is created.
-To create data for 2D function plots, right-click the plot and choose Make dataset copy of Function or if on the Function tab in Plot Details, click the Workbook button. - Besides function plots, you can also create graphs with all built-in and user-defined nonlinear curve-fitting or surface-fitting functions.
+To create data for 2D function plots, right-click the plot and choose Make dataset copy of Function or if on the Function tab in Plot Details, click the Workbook button. - You can exclude function plots from the graph legend by right-clicking on the selected legend object and placing a check mark beside Legend: Hide Legend for Function Plots (To add them back to the legend, clear the check mark). - Besides function plots, you can also create graphs with all built-in and user-defined nonlinear curve-fitting or surface-fitting functions.
 From the menu, choose Analysis: Fitting: Simulate Curve... or Simulate Surface....
 You can even add noise to the plot.
 Corresponding data is created as well.

-11.1.3.1 Adding Function Plots to Existing Graphs
+10.1.3.1 Adding Function Plots to Existing Graphs